ironsheep/P2-Click-eInk/DEVELOP.md

 ## Include Project Objects in your top-object-file

-You now need to select objects based on if you are a one-wheel or two-wheel confuration.
+You now need to add eInk objects to your project.

 ### Using the P2 Click driver